andrew henderson menu

 Their masked approach didn’t do much to help the reputation of offshore activity.

-For the average small business owner, consultant, cryptocurrency trader, etc., there aren’t a lot of ways to reduce your tax burden if you own and operate your business in the United States.
+For the average small business owner, consultant, cryptocurrency trader, etc., there aren’t many ways to reduce your tax burden if you own and operate your business in the United States.

 And even for those for whom there are ways, it’s rather complex.
 The bottom line is that you can’t just stay in the United States 365 days a year and benefit from an offshore company.